ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/prerequisites/intro2R/data_in_R_prepare.md

 library(gridExtra)
 ```

-Learn more about the tidyverse see <https://www.tidyverse.org>.
+Learn more about the [tidyverse](https://www.tidyverse.org).

-### Open a new R Notebook
+## Open a new R Notebook

-An R notebook is an R Markdown document with chunks that can be executed independently and interactively, with output visible immediately beneath the input.
-More info see <https://rmarkdown.rstudio.com/r_notebooks.html>
+An [R notebook](https://rmarkdown.rstudio.com/r_notebooks.html) is an R Markdown document with chunks that can be executed independently and interactively, with output visible immediately beneath the input.
+This is a part of literate programming, there the 'code', description of the 'code' and output are all together in one document.

 * File -> New File -> R Notebook
 * Save the Notebook (Ex. test)

-### R Markdown
+## R Markdown

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.
+See [this page](http://rmarkdown.rstudio.com) more details on using R Markdown.

 When you click the **preview** or **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed R code and plots in chunks like this: